Li Xian (Northern Zhou general)

 Although the epitaph states that Li Xian was descended from Li Ling, it also explains that his 10th generation ancestor was named Yidigui ("俟地归"), and that he had migrated south from the steppes across the Yin Mountains ("南越陰山"), so Li Xian himself had visibly not forgotten his origin from the northern steppes.
 According to the epitaph, Yidigui also was acquainted with the "Saint Emperor of the Wei" ("魏聖帝"), thought to be the Tuoba chieftain Tuoba Jiefen whose similar dynastic name was "Emperor Shengwu" (圣武皇帝), and who led the second Tuoba migration to the south.

 Regardless of origin, the Chinese one-syllable name "Li" had been used at least since the time of his great-grandfather, who was Governor of Tianshui and "General of Pacifying the West" (laws had been passed forbidding Xianbei clothing at court, and demanding the adoption of Chinese one-syllable names during the 5th century CE).
 His tomb contained several Central Asian objects too, such as a ewer with Greco-Roman scenes.
-The grave also contained a sword with round pommel and scabbard-type attachement.
+The grave also contained a sword with round pommel and scabbard-type attachment.
 According to the epitaph, he received a posthumous title: "Pillar of the State Great General" (柱国大将军)".

 Li Xian claimed descent from the Longxi Li clan through the line of Li Ling.
 The Longxi Li were also claimed as ancestors by the imperial house of the Tang dynasty (618–907 CE) through a different line, though it was suggested in the 20th century that the Tang imperial house may have actually descended from an eastern lineage, the Zhaojun Li, who intermarried extensively with the "non-Chinese tribal aristocracy."
 The probable Tuoba-Xianbei origins of Li Xian as revealed by his epitaph has led to some scholars suggesting that the rulers of the Tang dynasty had "barbarian" patrilineal ancestors, rather than having Han patrilineal ancestors.
 It is already known that the Tang royal family had Turko-Mongol heritage from marrying Xianbei women, but they might have modified their genealogy to conceal a Xianbei paternal lineage while preserving various Xianbei customs.